Inatrox/Textadventure/src/main/java/com/textadventure/description.md

-Hier befindet sich der Hauptcode des Projekts.
-Die Paketstruktur sollte dem Reverse Domain Naming Pattern entsprechen (z.B., com.myjavaproject).
+This is where the main code of the project is located.
+The package structure should follow the Reverse Domain Naming Pattern (e.g., com.myjavaproject).